ERoydev/rocket-taskify/backend/ai_prompts.md

 Is it good approach to keep both converted due_date into String and the unix_timestamp in another property since i want to make bussiness logic for example the most closes date should have higher priority

+Can guide me for some kind of approach to name my test functions in rust lets say i want to test get__tasks() and create_tasks() give me some naming concept to follow along

+When i run cargo test i dont see any prints on the console is there a way to see them

+When i have test with this
+let req = client.get("/tasks"); i recieve that i have no matchin routes for /tasks.
+Which is not true do i need to provide full adress like http://127.0.0.1:8000/tasks?

+If i use seaORM should i include db setup in the tests like i do in my main.rs

+Okay i have one problem with my tests in my test i need to establish_connection with DB with seaORM and create State with .manage(db) on my rocket::build() program initialization.
+The problem is that i need to do the same step for 5 tests which are going to run can i do this once and use it in every test

+Yes this worked but the problem still persist my problem is not for code repeating, but the way that i will create brand new initialization on every function with let rocket = rocket_with_db();.
+Can i avoid that or there is no sense in avoiding it.
+Since there is paradigm that every test should be separate and simplified.
+Is it good approach to keep it like that so my tests are going to be slower but keep the paradigm